dpo007/psDrugWars/readme.md

 ## Features :sparkles:

-- :earth_americas: Multiple locations to visit
+- :earth_americas: Multiple international locations to visit
 - :pill: Different types of drugs to buy and sell
 - :game_die: Random events that can affect the game
 - :cop: Cop fights